 Ready to lower your blood pressure?
 Start with a primary care doctor

 Managing your blood pressure is an important part of heart health and overall health.
 If you’d like help lowering your blood pressure numbers, make an appointment with a primary care doctor.
-They’ll put together a personalized treatment plan to help you achieve healthy blood pressure levels and support you along the way.
+They’ll put together a personalized treatment plan to help you achieve healthy blood pressure levels, support you along the way and recognize if you need a little help from blood pressure medication.
 If appropriate, they’ll refer you to a specialist, like a cardiologist or nephrologist for more advanced care.